Skip to content

 3 tenses of verbs

-2. Present Tense: The present tense is used to describe actions that are happening now or regularly.
-For example, “He plays basketball every weekend.”
-In this sentence, “plays” is the present tense of the verb “play.”
+1. Present Tense: The present tense is used to describe actions that are happening now, habitual actions, or general truths.
+For example, “She sings beautifully” or “I eat breakfast every morning.”
+In English, the present tense is often marked by the base form of the verb.

-3. Future Tense: The future tense is used to describe actions that will happen in the future.
-For example, “They will go to the beach next week.”
-In this sentence, “will go” is the future tense of the verb “go.”
+3. Future Tense: The future tense is used to express actions that will happen in the future.
+For example, “She will perform at the theater next month” or “I am going to travel to Europe next year.”
+In English, the future tense is often formed using auxiliary verbs such as “will” or “going to.”

 In conclusion,